thatmitchcanter/twitch-conditional/README.md

 ### Todo

-* Stream Details Available in Shortcodes or Template Tags (Title, Game, Viewers, Etc)
+* Stream Details Available in Shortcodes or Template Tags (Title, Game, Viewers, Etc).
-* Default
+* Default Content with designs (Cards, Banners, etc) to provide easier use of the plugin.

 ### Changelog